 Is Congress watching?

 The coronavirus pandemic has slowed the pace of credit union-bank deals.
-However, Michael Bell, a lawyer at Howard & Howard in Royal Oak, Michigan, told Banking Dive in May tie-up talks may be temporarily on hold.
+However, Michael Bell, co-leader of the financial institutions practice group at Honigman, told Banking Dive in May tie-up talks may be temporarily on hold.

 "Depending on when [the outbreak] ends, I expect all of those things that are paused to heat right up," he said.
 "So either the end of this year will be really busy or 2021 will be busier than it was going to be.”